lizy14/wft-assignments/javascript-fundamentals/readme.md

 ### overloaded search

-A function with the name of `check` is defined to check if an element satisfies the query.
+A function with by name of `check` is defined to check if an element satisfies the query.
 Its implementation is dependent on type of the query.

 After choosing the proper version of `check`, a sequential search is performed, calling `check` on each element to decide whether or not it should be in the result set.